Minds On

 Complete the Compare and Contrast Chart in your notebook or use the following fillable and printable document.

-Press the ‘Activity’ button to reveal Compare and Contrast Chart.
+Press the Activity button to reveal Compare and Contrast Chart.

 For each term, select the corresponding definition.

-First Nations and New France interactions
+First Nations and New France perspectives

-The French colonizers believed that First Nations peoples did not own the land that they lived on, and therefore believed they had the right to claim the land as their own.
+The French colonizers believed that First Nations communities did not own the land that they lived on, and therefore believed they had the right to claim the land as their own.
 As New France began to expand in population, so did their land claims, and their territory began to creep up onto First Nations communities.
 In the beginning, the French colonizers recognized the First Nations people and their entitlement to their land.
 The French colonizers developed an alliance with the First Nations groups and recognized their right to continue to govern their own land and practice their own customs.

-However, French colonizers believed they were superior to Indigenous peoples, and therefore they wanted control.
-French objectives had been to Christianize Indigenous peoples in order to attain their utopian ideal of “one people.”
-The Church tried to achieve this objective through a variety of methods, beginning with trying to take land away from Indigenous peoples.
+However, French colonizers believed they were superior to Indigenous Peoples, and therefore they wanted control.
+French objectives had been to Christianize Indigenous Peoples in order to attain their utopian ideal of “one people.”
+The Church tried to achieve this objective through a variety of methods, beginning with trying to take land away from Indigenous Peoples.

 As we work towards Truth and Reconciliation, information about lands and territories is constantly being updated.
 This map was accessed through the permission terms of Maps etc in July 2021.